 Riley Campus

-Arial block photo of the Riley Campus of MSU-Meridian.
-The Rosenbaum Building, Deen Building and Riley Center.
-As well as the courtyard on the corner.
 The Riley Campus of MSU-Meridian consists of the MSU-Riley Center, the Deen Building, and the Rosenbaum Building.
 These adjoining structures are located between 5th and 6th streets and between 22nd and 23rd Avenues in the heart of Meridian’s business district.
+The Campus is home to MSU's health science programs.

 MSU-Riley Center